 - Ground Beef

-In the 3 years I spent travelling & living around Hungary, Slovakia, Czech Republic and Austria I have never seen a recipe with macaroni, ground beef, cheese or flour.
-I have also worked inside prestigious 5 star hotels over there with Hungarian chefs and they can confirm, its not a thing.
+In the 4 years I spent travelling & living around Hungary, Slovakia, the Czech Republic and Austria, I have never seen a recipe with macaroni, ground beef, cheese or flour.
+I have also worked inside prestigious 5-star hotels with Hungarian chefs, and they can confirm that it’s not a thing.

-This type of goulash is more of a ‘Spag Bol’ with the addition of a pinch of paprika, and by swapping the spaghetti for macaroni.
-To me this is more of an American Italian pasta dish.
-Which is something completely different to this recipe.
+This type of goulash is more of a ‘Spag Bol’ with the addition of a pinch of paprika and swapping the spaghetti for macaroni.
+To me, this is more of an American Italian pasta dish, which is something completely different to this recipe.

 Step by Step Instructions

-1) Gather, measure and prepare all the ingredients.
-Melt the Pork Fat in a large deep sauté pan over medium high heat.
-Add the Onions and brown them for 5 to 7 minutes.
+1) Melt the pork fat in a large deep sauté pan over medium-high heat.
+Add the onions and brown them for 5 to 7 minutes.

-4) Add all the Ingredients into the Slow Cooker.
+5) Add all the ingredients into the slow cooker.
 Place on high for 4 to 6 hours, or low for 8 to 10 hours.

 Traditional Slow Cooker Hungarian Goulash